ReFusion: Learning Image Fusion from Reconstruction with Learnable Loss via Meta-Learning: Related Work

-Deep learning based image fusion methods have revolutionized the field of image fusion by relying on the powerful feature extraction capabilities of neural networks, which can be generally categorized as pixel-level fusion, feature-level fusion and decision-level fusion.
-Pixel-level fusion combines information from the source image directly from the input image, often leading to enhanced image clarity and spatial resolution.
-This category also includes GAN-based approach~\cite{ma2019fusiongan,DBLP:conf/cvpr/LiuFHWLZL22} and diffusion based approach~\cite{DBLP:journals/corr/abs-2303-06840}.
-In, feature-level fusion, features from the source images are extracted and combined following a specific fusion strategy, and synthesized into a fused image.
-Predominantly found in autoencoder (AE)-based methods~~\cite{zhao2023cddfuse,li2021rfn,zhao2020didfuse,li2018densefuse}, which can be viewed as a deep-learning adaptation of traditional multiscale transform methods~\cite{BULANON200912,JIN20181, DBLP:journals/mta/EKR19,DBLP:journals/sigpro/LiuJWSD14,DBLP:journals/ijon/LiuMD17}.
-Decision-level fusion methods directly predict decisions or classifications from the source image and interpret and combine the source image into a fused image, which is commonly used in multi-focus image fusion tasks.
-Some of the work is not limited to the fusion problem itself, combined with image alignment techniques to solve the unaligned source images\cite{xu2022rfnet,huang2022reconet}.
-Self-supervised learning to train fusion networks without pairs of images~\cite{Liang2022ECCV}.
-Coupled with high-level visual tasks such as semantic segmentation~\cite{DBLP:journals/ieeejas/TangDMHM22,DBLP:journals/inffus/TangYM22,Liu_2023_ICCV} and object detection~\cite{DBLP:conf/cvpr/LiuFHWLZL22,DBLP:conf/mm/SunCZH22,DBLP:conf/cvpr/ZhaoXZHL23} to enhance the adaptability of fusion to downstream tasks.
-The unified model~\cite{DBLP:journals/pami/XuMJGL22,Liang2022ECCV,DBLP:journals/ijcv/ZhangM21} is not limited to specific fusion tasks.
-In this paper, we address the challenges of lacking ground truth and definitive measurement in image fusion.
-Instead of employing a fixed loss function, we design a network module to propose an appropriate fusion loss.
-This module aims to maximize the retention of information from the source images, updated by reconstruction loss through meta-learning, thus enhancing the efficacy of the fusion process.
+Deep learning-based image fusion methods, relying on the powerful feature extraction capabilities of neural networks, have sparked a revolution in the field of image fusion.
+Generally, these methods can be categorized into pixel-level fusion, feature-level fusion, and decision-level fusion.
+Pixel-level fusion directly integrates the information of source images, usually resulting in improved image clarity and spatial resolution.
+This category also includes GAN-based approach~\citep{ma2019fusiongan,DBLP:conf/cvpr/LiuFHWLZL22} and diffusion-based approach~\citep{zhao2023ddfm}.
+In feature-level fusion, features extracted from the source images are combined using specific strategies to synthesize a fused image.
+This type of method mainly appears in autoencoder (AE)-based methods~\citep{zhao2023cddfuse,li2021rfn,zhao2020didfuse,li2018densefuse}, which can be considered as a deep learning adaptation of traditional multiscale transform methods~\citep{BULANON200912,JIN20181, DBLP:journals/mta/EKR19,DBLP:journals/sigpro/LiuJWSD14,DBLP:journals/ijon/LiuMD17}.
+Decision-level fusion methods directly predict decisions or classifications from the source images, combining them into a fused image, commonly used in multi-focus image fusion.
+Some works are not merely limited to the fused image generation, the combination of image fusion with image registration techniques addresses the issue of misalignment in the source images~\citep{xu2022rfnet,huang2022reconet}.
+The self-supervised learning paradigm enables the training of fusion networks under conditions lacking paired images~\citep{Liang2022ECCV}.
+Combining image fusion with high-level visual tasks such as semantic segmentation~\citep{DBLP:journals/ieeejas/TangDMHM22, tang2022image, Liu_2023_ICCV} and object detection~\citep{DBLP:conf/cvpr/LiuFHWLZL22,zhao2023metafusion} enhance the adaptability of the fused images for downstream tasks.
+Unified models~\citep{9151265,Liang2022ECCV,DBLP:journals/ijcv/ZhangM21} explore the essence of fusion problems and propose a universal solution applicable to all fusion tasks.
+In this paper, we address the challenges of lacking ground truth and definitive distance measurement in image fusion.
+Instead of employing an artificially specified loss function, we design the loss proposal module to establish an appropriate fusion loss.
+This module aims to maximize the retention of information from the source images and is updated by reconstruction loss through meta-learning, thereby enhancing the efficacy of the fusion process.